Hoath Men’s Social Club by J Harbour

 The club discontinued in the war, and I became a member in 1949.
 Mr Charlie Farley was the Secretary then, but sadly he passed away a few years later.
 We then had several temporary Secretaries until 1963 when Mr Peter Hogben became the Secretary, and he worked tirelessly for the Club, until he sadly died unexpectedly.
 Again, there were several temporary Secretaries, until Derek Holness filled the post and he retired this year after many years of good service to the Club.

-Another member, Mr Alan Hadlow, who has given much valued time and devotion to the Club as Social Secretary, has also retired his year.
-Mr S Nichollas has taken over the posts of General and Social Secretary.
+Another member, Mr Alan Hadlow, who has given much valued time and devotion to the Club as Social Secretary, has now also passed away.
+Mr S Nicholls took over the posts of General and Social Secretary.

 New members are always welcome to join the Club and take part in it’s activities.